- the size of the unit and what the unit includes

 - Condominium corporation’s address for service of documents.

-Documents that must be filed with the plan
+Documents to file with the plan

 Certificate of a land surveyor –boundaries & easements